Tat people (Caucasus): History

-At the end of the 14th century, South Caucasus was invaded by Tamerlane.
+At the end of the 14th century, the South Caucasus was invaded by Tamerlane.
 By the end of the 15th century, the state of Shirvanshahs had obtained considerable power, its diplomatic and economic ties had become stronger.
-In the middle of the 16th century the state of Shirvanshahs was eliminated and South Caucasus joined Safavid Iran almost completely.
+In the middle of the 16th century the state of Shirvanshahs was eliminated and the South Caucasus joined Safavid Iran almost completely.

 In the late 18th century Russia actively started to contest the hegemony of Iran in the Caucasus.
 Following the Russo-Persian Wars of 1804-1813 and 1826-1828 and the respectively resulting treaties of Gulistan and Turkmenchay, Russia gained most of the South Caucasus and parts of the North Caucasus from Qajar Iran.
 After that there is data about quantity and settling of the Tats, collected by tsarist authorities.
 When the city of Baku was occupied in the beginning of the 19th century during the Russo-Persian War (1804–1813), the whole population of the city (about 8,000 people) were Tats.

 Russia more or less openly pursued a policy to free their newly conquered land from Iran's influence.
 By doing this, the Russian government helped to create and spread a new Turkic identity that, in contrast to the previous one, was founded on secular principles, particularly the shared language.
 As a result, many Iranian-speaking residents of the future Azerbaijan Republic at the time either started hiding their Iranian ancestry or underwent progressive assimilation.
 The Tats and Kurds underwent these integration processes particularly quickly.

 According to the 19th-century Golestan-e-Eram, written by Abbasqulu Bakikhanov, Tati was widespread in many areas of Shamakhi, Baku, Darband and Guba: